 Such a strategy doesn’t necessarily make sense for your organization.

-Instead, a multidimensional data observability data platform may be a more efficient, powerful way for your data data engineering team to gain visibility and control over your data repositories, workflows and data pipelines, improve your migration to the cloud, and cost optimize your data.
+Instead, a data observability data platform may be a more efficient, powerful way for your data engineering team to gain visibility and control over your data repositories, workflows and data pipelines, improve your migration to the cloud, and cost optimize your data.

 Data observability platforms such as Acceldata enable you to monitor and manage your data repositories and pipelines.
 Acceldata provides compute performance monitoring and correlation to eliminate unplanned outages and scale your workloads with a single click.